 • Our Specialist Day Camps

-We have a friendly team of teachers and assistants who know that to get the best out of the children, they have to be happy, safe and confident to have a go, even if things do not go according to plan the first or tenth time.
+We have a friendly team of other teachers and assistants who know that to get the best out of the children, they have to be happy, safe and confident to have a go, even if things do not go according to plan the first or tenth time.
 Pastoral care is important to us and parents choose to come to us because of this.

 We are Ofsted registered and were last inspected in December 2023.
 All our staff are DBS checked.
 We comply fully to standards for First Aid Training.
 All our staff are safeguarding trained.